 The Kinetica File System (KiFS) is a file system interface that's packaged with Kinetica.
-It provides a repository for users without direct access to the database cluster's file system to store and make use of files within the database.
+It provides a repository for users to store and make use of files within the database.

 KiFS can be leveraged by several Kinetica features: